rishchou/xPLORER/readme.md

 CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## About the Authors

+Akash Atharv is a graduate student in Robotics at University of Maryland, College Park(Expected to graduate - May 2020).
+His interests include Robot Path Planning, Artificial Intelligence and Medical robotics.

+Rishabh Choudhary is also a graduate student in Robotics at University of Maryland, College Park(Expected to graduate - May 2020).
+His interests include Software Engineering and Deep Learning.